EmilijaBirkvalde/INJECTIVE-STAGE-OF-PERSONAL-PROFIT/README.md

 2. Openpyxl library.
 This library is used to read/write Excel 2010 xlsx/xlsm/xltx/xltm files.
 In our case, the data read by the program was saved/written to an xlsx file with the help of this library.
 This library was then used to read the information previously stored in the same xlsx file so that calculations could be performed.
 After the calculations were made, the data calculated with the help of this library were recorded and recorded in an Excel file.
 3. Python datetime library.
 We captured the date and time with the help of this library.
 4. Python time library.
 Provides a variety of functions for working with time-related activities.
 In our case, it was used to give the program the necessary time to perform an action before the software moves on to the next step.

+> [!IMPORTANT]
+> The code creation took place on the VS code platform, as the selenium library was used, which could not access the chromedriver paths through the github site.

 ## Program development description:
 1. Required libraries are imported.